bgachara/bgachara.github.io/posts/databases.md

       - Uniform Data
         - distribution of values is the same.
       - Independent Predicates
-        - predicates on attributes are independent
+        - predicates on attributes are independent.
       - Inclusion Principle
-        - domain of join keys overlap such that each key in inner relation will also exist in the outer table
+        - domain of join keys overlap such that each key in inner relation will also exist in the outer table.
     - Correlated attributes
     - Statistics storage:
       - Histograms
-        - maintain an occurence count per value (or ranhe of values) in a column
+        - Maintain an occurence count per value (or ranhe of values) in a column
-        - equi-width histogram.
+        - Equi-width histogram.
-        - equi-depth histogram.
+        - Equi-depth histogram.
       - Sketches
-        - probabilistic data structure that gives an approximate count for a given value
+        - Probabilistic data structure that gives an approximate count for a given value.
-        - can replace histograms with sketches to improve its estimate accuracy
+        - Cost-model can replace histograms with sketches to improve its selectively estimate accuracy.
+        - I.e, Count-Min Sketch, HyperLogLog.
       - Samplings
-        - maintains a small subset of each table that is used to evaluate expressions to compute selectivity.
+        - Maintains a small subset of each table that is used to evaluate expressions to compute selectivity.
-        - update samoles when the underlying table chages significantly.
+        - Update samoles when the underlying table chages significantly.

   - Query Optimization
     - After performing rule-based rewriting, the DBMS will enumerate different plans for the query and estimate their costs